aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

 {{% alert color="primary" %}}

-Please don't call the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class' [**protect(ProtectionType)**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#protect-protectiontype-) method when using the [**protection**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#protection--) property.
-Also, save the file to Excel97To2003 or Xlsx format because the advanced protection settings are only supported by Excel XP and later versions.
+Please don't call the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class’s [**protect(ProtectionType)**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#protect-protectiontype-) method when using the [**protection**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#protection--) property.
+Also, save the file to the Excel97To2003 or Xlsx format because the advanced protection settings are supported only by Excel XP and later versions.

 {{% /alert %}}